Taskmaster New Zealand: Production

 Justine Smith, speaking of her experience filming the third series, noted that the entire process is very different to that of her other usual television appearances, and that "taking part in Taskmaster requires a different skill set"; she commented that it was "very secretive", with contestants not privy to witnessing tasks being set up and are unaware of "what's happening in advance".
 Smith recalled that she was "taken in – literally almost with a hood over [her] head – to a room [you're] not allowed to leave" before "[you] come out[,] do the task and go straight back into [your] room"; the lack of a reaction to the performance in a task troubled Smith, who commented "[y]ou turn around and walk away, [it being] a comedian's worst nightmare to not have someone tell you it was OK or laugh."

-Coming up with tasks, writers Smith and Williams "abide by strict rules", in that tasks cannot be replicated from either a previous series or a version of Taskmaster from another country, and at least one task has been excised close to filming because of this.
+Coming up with tasks, writers Smith and Williams "abide by strict rules".
 Tasks have to be submitted to and approved by producers before being presented to contestants.
-One task from the first series ("Make the best desert") was almost cut from broadcast because all of the contestants misread it (as "Make the best dessert"), but Stent's reaction when she re-read the task and understood it properly — which Williams called one of "the season's best moments" — convinced the producers to retain it.
+One task from the first series ("Make the best desert") was almost cut from broadcast because all of the contestants misread it (as "Make the best dessert"), but Stent's reaction when she re-read the task and understood it properly – which Williams called one of "the season's best moments" – convinced the producers to retain it.

 Funding

-Taskmaster NZ receives funding from NZ On Air, which has steadily increased each series.
-The first series was allocated "up to $734,953", the second "up to $792,119 plus a platform contribution reduction of $635,040", and the third confirmed for "up to $886,574".

-Funding for a fourth series was confirmed in December 2022, for "up to $882,119".
+Taskmaster New Zealand receives funding from NZ On Air for one season a year.